Serving on a commission is a great way to provide input and discuss important issues with your fellow residents.

 Click on any of the committees below to learn more about them and how to get involved.

-- METRO Blue Line Extension Business Advisory Committee
+- Learn about the METRO Blue Line Extension Business Advisory Committee

 View the online and pdf application below.